 Then there's little Miss Do-Gooder.
 She's the main reason why he's suffering all those night chills from his nicotine withdrawal.
 She nags him about his cigs, his secret liquor cabinet being not so secret, and his language.
 Aerith says she wants him to live a long and healthy life.
 Cid says he ain't dying as some pussy thousand-year-old man in diapers.
 If he was gonna die, it was gonna be through his badass life style.
 A combination of lung disease and liver failure was the way to go.
 He knows she means well when she flushes his cigarettes down the toilet.
 But Cid is a grown man.
 He can take care of himself just fine.
 What she needs to do is try to fix Cloud and Leon.
 Though helping two grown men get through the painful stage of adolescence might be asking too much of her.
 Cid figures he might as well help her.
 Although she gets on his nerves by locking his secret liquor cabinet, she makes one mean gooseberry pie.

 Finally, he has little Miss Keep Your Hands to Yourself touching his things and stealing what ever she thinks he won't notice.
 She thinks an old man of thirty-two (since when has thirty-two become the new fifty?) won't notice the faint smell of alcohol on her breath or the slight blush on her cheeks.
 He lets her get away with it though, much to Aerith's chagrin.
 Cid figures that if you deny someone something, then they're gonna want it even more.
-So giving Yuffie alcohol now, saves her from becoming a recovering alcoholic in the future.
+So giving Yuffie alcohol now, saves her from becoming a recovering alcoholic in the future ( or leads her straight to it.
+Cid doesn't know or care).
 He doesn't know what he's going to do about her compulsive stealing.
 The brat can con the pants off a pantless duck, and that's saying a lot.